[Solved] Android USB Device Not Recognized But Charging Error

 Trick #3: Use Different USB Cable

-There are numerous reasons that can cause USB port charging but not recognizing the issue.
+Numerous reasons can cause USB port charging but not recognizing the issue.
 But, a damaged or faulty USB cable is the root cause behind this problem.

-So, make sure that you try the correct or different cable, as not all the USB cables could be used to transfer the files.
+So, make sure that you try the correct or different cable, as not all USB cables can be used to transfer the files.

 Trick #4: Clear Data For The External Storage Application